giovastabile/dtcc/docs/usage.rst

     dtcc-download-demo-data

-This will create a directory named ``dtcc-demo-data`` containing the demo data sets.
+This will create a directory named ``data`` containing the demo data sets.

 .. note::

-   For the following documentation, it is assumed that you have downloaded the demo data sets and entered the demo data directory (``cd dtcc-demo-data``).
+   For the following documentation, it is assumed that you have downloaded the demo data sets.
 It is also assumed that you have installed the ``dtcc`` Python module on your system by following the :ref:`Installation` instructions.

 Loading and saving data
 -----------------------